Hannoob/ROPvsSolid/README.md

 ### 2. External dependencies are injected into the constructors of classes

 The idea is to invert the dependencies of classes by adding dependencies of classes as parameters in the constructor of the class, rather than having to new up these dependencies in the business logic class itself.
-(Disclaimer: There are other ways of handling dependencies that is not "constructor injection" however this is the most common and also my favorite method)
+(There are other ways of handling dependencies that is not "constructor injection" however this is the most common and also my favorite method)
 This allows whatever is "newing up" the business logic class to choose the implementations of the dependency interfaces.

 ```csharp